 New Tools and Training for Success

 Former FBI Forensic K9 Operations Specialist, Paul Coley, is committed to improving the K9 Trailing process and developing new tools to reach successful outcomes in missing person cases.
 One of the tools created by his company, Scent Evidence K9, is the Scent Preservation Kit® or Scent Kit, as it is more commonly known.
-Scent Evidence K9 Training Manager, Trey Cash, used the On-Scene Scent Collection version of the kit to gather the odor used to trail the missing West TN man.
+The On-Scene Scent Collection version of the kit was utilized to gather the odor used to trail the missing West TN man.
 The scent kit gives scent discriminate search dogs the best odor to trail.
-The trailblazing K9 company has also opened a 1200-acre K9 training facility in Bolivar, TN that produces scent discriminate trained K9’s for law enforcement.
-The dogs are trained utilizing the companies own registered K9 training program.
+The dogs are trained utilizing the company’s own registered K9 training program.
 “Lives are at stake during these searches and partnering with the Madison County Sheriff’s Office and Jackson PD to bring 2 missing persons home safely, shows how working together can really work.” said Coley.